Edwin420s/swiftsplit/ai-modules/README.md

 ## Voice Processing Note

-The current voice parser uses a mock STT implementation for hackathon demo.
+The current voice parser uses a mock STT implementation for demo purposes.
 For production:
 1. Integrate ElevenLabs Speech-to-Text API
 2. Or use Google Cloud Speech-to-Text
 3. Or use OpenAI Whisper API